naotnoguchi/EverWear-Expo-App/README.md

 ## Supabase Integration

 This app is designed to work with [Supabase](https://supabase.com/) as the backend database.
-During development, it uses mock data by default, but you can connect it to a real Supabase backend when you're ready.

 ### Database Schema